box/box-python-sdk/docs/usage/authentication.md

 print(f'Id of the authenticated user is: {client.user().get().id}')
 ```

-Obtained token is valid for specified ammount of time, it will be refreshed automatically by default.
+Obtained token is valid for specified amount of time, it will be refreshed automatically by default.

 #### Obtaining Service Account token